fsharpworks/fsharpworks.github.io/testimonials.md

 </div> <!-- END # Col -->
 <div class="col-md-9 fw-quotebody" markdown="1">

-Anne attended a private <span itemprop="itemReviewed">F# training</span> organised by fsharpWorks for Microsoft Research in 2015.
+Anne attended a private F# training organised by fsharpWorks for Microsoft Research in 2015.
 She builds systems that enable research in the areas of artificial intelligence and situated interaction.
 For more information <a href="http://research.microsoft.com/en-us/people/annelo/">see her Microsoft Research web site</a>.